 Yet, the question often arises: What should accompany this hearty meal to round out the dining experience?

-The answer lies in finding side dishes that complement its robust flavors without overshadowing them.
+The answer lies in finding side dishes that complement its strong flavors without overshadowing them.

-Here are a few matching side dishes for the Hungarian goulash.
+Here are a few matching side dishes for the Hungarian goulash - including chili party side ideas for gatherings that work at bigger events.

 1. Spicy Cabbage Rolls

-Cabbage rolls are available in a plethora of recipes – you will normally use meat to fill them up, but you can also use mushrooms and rice as a vegetarian alternative.
+Cabbage rolls are available in many recipes - you will normally use meat to fill them up, but you can also use mushrooms and rice as a vegetarian alternative.

 The secret is in how well the flavors come together.